-Flexing your IT Operating Model to meet changing business needs -Breakfast Briefing (London)
+Flexing your IT Operating Model to meet changing business needs -Breakfast Briefing (Bristol)

 The current business landscape